mellow-007/MellowUPIreportsFormater/README.md

    python main.py
    ```

-3. Follow the on-screen instructions to select the PhonePe UPI merchant transaction report, validate and format it, and generate a PDF.
+3. Follow the on-screen instructions to select either a single or multiple CSV or ZIP files containing UPI merchant transaction reports, to validate and format them, and generate PDFs.

 ### Using Executable (exe)